 The IMD CARE Act does not impose a requirement that providers accept Medicaid patients, but rather permits states to file SPAs to receive federal funding for the provision of residential SUD treatment.
 To date, many SUD treatment providers have sought ways to circumvent the IMD Exclusion by establishing programs with less than 16 beds or providing free inpatient or residential SUD care to Medicaid patients.
-Whether or not this lifting of the IMD Exclusion will result in an increase in the number of providers that offer services to this patient population will depend, in large part, on the level of reimbursement from state Medicaid programs.
-It is possible, however, that some states may make the acceptance of Medicaid patients a requirement for approval of either a certificate of need or licensure.
+Whether or not this lifting of the IMD Exclusion will result in an increase in the number of providers that offer services to this patient population will depend, in large part, on the level of reimbursement from state Medicaid patients a requirement for approval of either a certificate of need or licensure.
 Moreover, tax-exempt entities may be expected to offer services to Medicaid patients, regardless of how robust their charity care program is.
 Time will tell as to how state regulators will respond, if at all, to the partial repeal of the Medicaid IMD Exclusion.